(And How Can I Use it in a Digital Marketing Funnel)

 1. Use Microtransactions to Attract the Right Customers

-For marketing to be successful, you need to have a precise understanding of your ideal customer avatar.
+For marketing to be successful, you need to understand your ideal customer avatar precisely.
 That means understanding the following:

 - Who can benefit the most from your products and services – demographics